grafana/tutorials/content/tutorials/grafana-fundamentals.md

 1. For `Section 2`, find the `query A` box.
 Choose your Prometheus datasource and enter the same query that we used in our earlier panel: `sum(rate(tns_request_duration_seconds_count[5m])) by(route)`.
 Press `Run query`.
 You should see some data in the graph.
 1. Now scroll down to the `query B` box.
 For `Operation` choose `Classic condition`.
 [You can read more about classic and multi-dimensional conditions here](https://grafana.com/docs/grafana/latest/alerting/unified-alerting/alerting-rules/create-grafana-managed-rule/#single-and-multi-dimensional-rule).
 For conditions enter the following: `WHEN last() OF A IS ABOVE 0.2`
 1. In `Section 3`, enter `30s` for the `Evaluate every` field.
 For the purposes of this tutorial, the evaluation interval is intentionally short.
 This makes it easier to test.
 In the `For` field, enter **0m**.
 This setting makes Grafana wait until an alert has fired for a given time before Grafana sends the notification.
 1. In `Section 4`, you can add some sample text to your summary message.
-[Read more about message tmeplating here](https://grafana.com/docs/grafana/latest/alerting/unified-alerting/message-templating/).
+[Read more about message templating here](https://grafana.com/docs/grafana/latest/alerting/unified-alerting/message-templating/).
 1. Click `Save and Exit` at the top of the page.
 1. Because we only have one contact point (our Request Bin webhook), our alerts will default to use it.
 As a system grows, admins can use the `Notification Policies` setting to organize and match alert rules to specific contact points.